Rameswaree/rg-addressbook-api/README.md

 A REST API Address Book using Java and Spring Boot

-Note: This application can fetch all the customer lists as well as lists based on the last names.
+Note: This application will fetch the customer list based on their last name (not case-sensitive) and if no name is given, the application will fetch all the customers from the list.
+The customer list has been hard-coded within the program.
+The list of customers are given in an excel sheet uploaded in the repository.

 Steps to run the application:
 1. Clone the git repository or download the extract zip file.